Loading replication

 | level FK 2024 | out of sample | 0.479 |

 Three divergences from Schott’s 2008 specification.
-First, aggregation level: we compute FK at HS6 where Schott used HS4.
-Finer buckets mechanically lower the level of FK because any two baskets will look less identical the more narrowly you cut each product; this means our absolute FK numbers are not directly comparable to Schott’s levels, only to each other over time.
+First, aggregation level: we compute FK at HS6, whereas Schott worked from 7-digit TSUSA (1972-1988) then 10-digit HS (1989-2005) US-import categories.
+The aggregation cut shifts the level of FK because any two baskets look less identical the more narrowly you cut each product; this means our absolute FK numbers are not directly comparable to Schott’s levels, only to each other over time.
 Second, comparator: Schott compared China to each individual rich country (US, Germany, Japan) as well as the aggregate; we use an OECD-38 aggregate share of world exports, which smooths out single-country idiosyncrasies (Germany’s automotive specialisation, Ireland’s pharma-offshoring) and therefore understates convergence with the leading specialists.
 Third, sample period: Schott’s HS data started in 1972; BACI starts in 1995, so we miss the steep pre-WTO portion of the catch-up trajectory.
-None of these reverse the direction of the finding — the sign, the monotonicity, and the broad speed of convergence survive.
+None of these reverse the direction of the finding: the sign and the broad speed of convergence survive.

 A deeper caveat Schott emphasised and we preserve: HS classification hides within-productquality differences, so even perfect FK overlap would not imply basket-quality equality.
 The /quality page attacks the unit-value side of this question; FK is the compositional side.